, ,

 State high court previously upheld Ashland County ruling

 The case centers around an Ashland County man, who has lived with a woman for more than a decade, and helped raise her biological daughter.
-The parties involved are only referred to by their initials in court documents.
+The people involved are only referred to by their initials in court documents.

 Although the couple is in a committed relationship, “they have chosen not to formally marry for deeply held personal reasons related in part to their own histories growing up in families with broken marriages,” the petition filed by the Goldwater Institute says.